This is actually a funny story that I’m telling you today. But all those years ago, it felt like apocalypse now!

 Yet, I refused to totally believe there was nothing I could do.
 Back in my car, I started to drive.

-It was foggy, and although visibility was poor, there in the distance off to my right, I suddenly spotted a bleary light, and a sign.
+But hark, there in the distance off to my right, I suddenly spotted a bleary light, and a sign.

 Hook’s Drug Store!
 Hook’s Drug Store!
 Hook’s Drug Store!
 They say power comes in three’s.

 Up the ramp I went, parked in the almost desolate lot of Hook’s Drug Store, went in and power shopped my ass off.

 That evening, I bought some of the most unique, iconic, off the wall, quirky, dated, and stupendous gifts I could load into my cart.

 Interestingly enough, I got everyone something, and saved a ton of money doing it.